-Criticism has come from government representatives as well as Internet companies, among which Google Inc. (GOOG) has been the most vocal.
+Criticism has come from government representatives as well as Internet companies, among which Google Inc. (GOOG:US) has been the most vocal.
 The world’s biggest search engine set up a petition against the event, saying some governments would push for a treaty allowing them to censor the Internet and limit the access to information.

 Some industry and company representatives, including from Google, have attended the conference, though they have spoken up against not being able to vote.
 Only countries are asked to vote on proposals for the treaty, each of them holding one voice.

 To contact the reporter on this story: Amy Thomson in Dubai at email@example.com

 To contact the editor responsible for this story: Kenneth Wong at firstname.lastname@example.org